For Female Students

 The Ohtsuka Memorial Award for Outstanding Female doctoral course students

-The Otsuka Prize was inaugurated at Hokkaido University in AY2005 for the recognition of outstanding female undergraduates who are aiming to become researchers.
-This is a scholarship named after Dr. Eiko OTSUKA, an alumna of Hokkaido University who was awarded the Japan Academy Prize in 1996 (Supervisory Director and Professor Emeritus of Hokkaido University).
+The Ohtsuka Memorial Award was inaugurated at Hokkaido University in AY2005 for the recognition of outstanding female doctoral course students who are aiming to become researchers.
+This is a scholarship named after Dr. Eiko Ohtsuka, an alumna of Hokkaido University who was awarded the Japan Academy Prize in 1996 (Supervisory Director and Professor Emeritus of Hokkaido University).

-In their final year of study, grants of 500,000 yen prizes will be awarded to 10 female undergraduates (approximately 7% of female undergraduates in a given cohort) who demonstrate remarkable achievements while in school.
-The prize is open to female students who have submitted an outstanding thesis to earn their degree within the defined period without delay.
+In their final year of study, grants of 300,000 yen prizes will be awarded to 10 female doctoral course students who demonstrate remarkable achievements while in school.
+The award is open to female students who have submitted an outstanding thesis to earn their degree within the defined period without delay.
 For students who have had experience with childbirth, parental leave, or family caregiving during the course of their program, selection is carried out allowing consideration in accordance with the time required.

 Expanding Students’ Opportunities to Encounter and Interact with Role Models